If you love to travel, are highly organized and enjoy working directly with people, becoming a travel agent is an awesome career choice.

 3. Choose Between Host Agency, Independent Travel Agent, and Franchise

-Under the umbrella of a host agencies, you can work as an hourly or salaried employee.
+Under the umbrella of a host agency, you can work as an hourly or salaried employee.
 In addition to your regular pay, you may be eligible to earn commissions.

 If you’re starting a travel agency, you’ll be working independently.
 Your source of pay will be the fees you charge clients plus commissions you earn from travel suppliers – such as airlines, hotels and rental vehicle companies.
-Some businesses function solely as online travel agencies – those often focus on arranging corporate travel.
+Some businesses function solely as online travel agencies, often focusing on arranging corporate travel.